San Clemente High School (California): History

 The school opened in 1964, and the first graduating class was the class of 1965.
 The first class to have attended SCHS all four years graduated in 1967.
 In 1996, San Clemente High was noted as one of the few remaining “small town” high schools in Southern California.
 In 1999, the school was nominated as a National Blue Ribbon School by the U.S. Department of Education.

 In 2007, San Clemente High School was ranked number 471 by Newsweek magazine.
 In 2012 it was ranked number 380.

 In February 2012, an Orange County Sheriff's Department deputy shot and killed Marine Sergeant Manuel Loggins after Loggins failed to comply with the deputy's instructions while on school grounds.
 In 2013, the Orange Count Sheriff's Department settled with the Loggins family regarding a wrongful death lawsuit.

 San Clemente's Academic Performance Index for the 2011–2012 school year was 844.

 Sports

 The school offers a variety of athletic teams, which include wrestling, football, boys' and girls' tennis, surf team (national champions), boys' and girls' waterpolo and swim teams, girls' soccer (nationally ranked), boys' soccer (two-time State Champions), girls' and boys' basketball, girls and boys volleyball, cross-country and track, boys' and girls' lacrosse, boys/girls golf, boys' baseball, and girls' softball.

 In 2006 the San Clemente Varsity cheer squad brought home a national championship, beating out 22 other teams.

 In 2010, the San Clemente baseball team ranked 23rd in California, and 121st in the nation.
 The baseball team has more players playing at the next level (college) than any other sport in the school.

 In 2016, San Clemente baseball team earned a national title after winning first place at the National Highschool Invitational (NHSI).

+In 2016, San Clemente football won the CIF-SS Championship along with the State Championship.

 In 2014, San Clemente had its first ever state champion in track and field.